raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_3.md

 ## Registering with Weather Underground

+Registration for Weather Underground is via their website.
 You don't need to use a Pi for this step, so don't worry if you've installed a 'lite' version of Raspbian.
 If you are using the Raspbian Desktop, we recommend that you install and use Firefox:

 ```bash
 sudo apt-get install firefox-esr